akimehta/ank1t/content/posts/interface-design-for-humans.md

 image: images/design-for-humans.jpg
 imageAltAttribute: mobile app
 tags:
-   - productivity
+   - user experience
-   - self-improvement
+   - software development
-   - growth
+   - design thinking
-   - motivation
+   - user interface
-   - time management
+   - application
 ---
 In my career as an IT professional, I have observed that many people and companies struggle with designing interfaces, cracking the user experience, and building mock-ups.
 There is often a dilemma between making something complex and making something beautiful.
 Yes, I said ‘beautiful’ and not ‘simple’.
 Something complex in the back-end doesn’t mean it has to be confusing in the front-end.